The Essential Role of SOC Analysts in Modern Cybersecurity

 - Security Tool Engineer: Develops and maintains security monitoring systems

-- Penetration Tester: Leverages defensive knowledge for offensive security testing
+- Penetration Tester: Uses defensive knowledge for offensive security testing

 Skills Development Strategy